ogoudey/UnityGenPlayground/README.md

 **Available assets**: a small deck of prefabs from /Prefabs in [Nature stuff](https://assetstore.unity.com/packages/3d/environments/unl-ultimate-nature-lite-176906)

+**Settings**:
-**Settings**: One main agent plans the scene with help of others, and then places the objects in XYZ space.
+1. One main agent plans with the help of subagents, and then places the objects its planned.
 The ground is a generated heightmap.
+Then
+2. The positions of the objects are checked against the ground, these checks go into a list of feedbacks.
+3. The feedback is considered by a third agent who reforms the objects given the feedback.

 **Notes**:
 * Either LLM's "short term memory" issue, or a miscommunication issue - each asset is locally different from the others, affecting correct __visual__ placement.